 Illegal and Black Market Industries

 The puppy mill and exotic pet industries are two of the most active pet-related black markets.
-In recent years, media attention has raised awareness about exotic animals suffering in domestic environments.
-The general public is also more informed about the insidious nature of the puppy mill industry, but most people still aren’t aware how much puppy mills supply the greater pet industry.
+While the general public grows more informed, most people still aren’t aware of how much puppy mills supply the greater pet industry.
 Characterized by filth and disease, most active puppy mills are illegal operations, with many advertising themselves as “breeders.”

 - 90% of puppies sold in stores come from mills.